SimplicityApks/ReminderDatePicker/README.md

 [DateSpinner](/lib/src/main/java/com/simplicityapks/reminderdatepicker/lib/DateSpinner.java) and
 [TimeSpinner](/lib/src/main/java/com/simplicityapks/reminderdatepicker/lib/TimeSpinner.java) can be
 used separately (when FLAG_HIDE_TIME does not suffice) and each listen for the xml flags as well.
+But make sure you use `style="@style/PickerSpinner"` in the spinner's xml layout tag!

 Alternatively, if you have a totally different usage and need the spinners used here, let your custom Spinner extend [PickerSpinner](/lib/src/main/java/com/simplicityapks/reminderdatepicker/lib/PickerSpinner.java)